Paravortices: loop braid representations with both generators involutive: Generalised Wreaths and the BaBeDa isomorphism

-\mdef Consider the map $\varphi$ on the generators of $\MDD_n$ (and hence on the free group with these formal generators) to $\MD_n$ given by $\varsigma_i \mapsto s_i$ and $x_{12} \mapsto r_1 s_1$.
-It is shown in \cite[Prop.5.5]{BardakovBellingeriDamiani15} that $\varphi$ extends to an isomorphism $\MDD_n \cong \MD_n$, which we call the BaBeDa isomorphism as an portmanteau of the authors' surnames.
-We also give the proof here to give a self-contained explanation of how the copy of $\Z^{{n}\choose{2}}$ arises, for which we need some preliminary results given here.
+We call $\varphi$ the BaBeDa isomorphism (a portmanteau of the authors' surnames).
+We also give the proof here to give a self-contained explanation of how the copy of $\Z^{{n}\choose{2}}$ arises.
+For this we need some preliminary results given next.

 \ignore{{ \ft{I am not sure what the following is saying...} Explicitly, we have $\varphi(x_{i,i+1})= r_is_i$: indeed in $\MDD_n$ we have

 by (\ref{de:MDprime}), so under $\varphi$ this becomes, using the relations in $\MD_n$: